BrlAPI

 NEW: in the new release (0.5.0), BrlAPI has Python, Java, Tcl, OCaml and CLisp bindings!

-BrlAPI is already used by leading screen readers like Gnopernicus, Orca, LSR, and soon Serotek's System Access and probably NVDA.
+BrlAPI is already used by leading screen readers like Gnopernicus, Orca, LSR, NVDA, and Microsoft's Narrator Braille support.

 Several programs were written for transferring files to/from braille devices: